-Members of the CCS community, guests, and visitors have the right to be free from all forms of sexual and gender-based discrimination, examples of which can include acts of sexual violence, sexual harassment, domestic violence, dating violence, and stalking.
-All members of the CCS community are expected to conduct themselves in a manner that does not infringe upon the rights of others.
+Members of the Spokane Colleges community, guests, and visitors have the right to be free from all forms of sexual and gender-based discrimination, examples of which can include acts of sexual violence, sexual harassment, domestic violence, dating violence, and stalking.
+All members of the Spokane Colleges community are expected to conduct themselves in a manner that does not infringe upon the rights of others.

 Sexual misconduct matters are handled according to the procedures outlined in the Standards of Conduct for Students; WAC 132Q-10-Sections 101-608.
-Also see Administrative Procedures 3.30.01-A and 3.30.01-B. Complaints alleging misconduct by employees, contractors, guests, or visitors will follow the procedures in CCS Administrative Procedures 2.30.01-A and 2.30.01-D.
+Also see Administrative Procedures 3.30.01-A and 3.30.01-B. Complaints alleging misconduct by employees, contractors, guests, or visitors will follow the procedures in Spokane Colleges Administrative Procedures 2.30.01-A and 2.30.01-D.

-Community Colleges of Spokane takes gender-based violence seriously.
+Spokane Colleges takes gender-based violence seriously.
 When an allegation of misconduct is made, and a responding party is found to have violated this policy, appropriate sanctions will be used to remedy and prevent such behavior.
-For more information regarding sexual assault and relationship violence, including CCS's policies, procedures and resources see ccs.spokane.edu/SexualAssault.
+For more information regarding sexual assault and relationship violence, including Spokane Colleges policies, procedures and resources see SpokaneColleges.spokane.edu/SexualAssault.